Table of Contents

-In spring 1942 Germany’s need for more manpower on the Eastern Front demanded a maximum effort and the Hungarians dispatched to the front the 2nd Hungarian Army with 200,000 men, consisting of nine light infantry divisions (two instead of three infantry regiments each), and the pride of the Honved, the 1st Armoured Division with 83 Czech LT-38 ( = Panzer 38(t) ) tanks, two Toldi light tanks (Swedish, but made under licence in Hungary) and 22 German Panzer IV Ausf F1 tanks.
+In spring 1942 Germany’s need for more manpower on the Eastern Front demanded a maximum effort and the Hungarians dispatched to the front the 2nd Hungarian Army with 200,000 men, consisting of nine light infantry divisions (two instead of three infantry regiments each), and the pride of the Honved, the 1st Armored Division with 83 Czech LT-38 ( = Panzer 38(t)) tanks, two Toldi light tanks (Swedish, but made under license in Hungary) and 22 German Panzer IV Ausf F1 tanks.
 Unfortunately, none were a match for the Russian T-34s.

-Although the cadre was made up of regular personnel, the rest had only undergone eight weeks’ training, and their only tactical experience had been the manoeuvres held just prior to their departure for the front.
+Although the cadre was made up of regular personnel, the rest had only undergone eight weeks’ training, and their only tactical experience had been the maneuvers held just prior to their departure for the front.

 By now the rank-and-file of the Honved was made up of Hungarians, Romanians from Transylvania, Slovakians from southern Slovakia, Ukrainians from Ruthenia and Serbs from Bacs-Kiskun, and this did not contribute to the homogeneity or morale of the Hungarian Army.

-In the rear areas labour and construction work was carried out by Labour Service Companies which had been formed from those liable for military service, but considered unreliable on ethnic or political reasons.
+In the rear areas labor and construction work was carried out by Labor Service Companies which had been formed from those liable for military service, but considered unreliable on ethnic or political reasons.

 Commanded by General Jany, the 2nd Army reached the front at Kursk in June 1942, and advanced to hold a defensive line along the Don south of Voronezh.
 It held this sector against Russian raids across the river, but by the end of 1942 its morale and efficiency had deteriorated in the harsh winter conditions.

 The Germans complained that the Hungarians were reluctant to engage the enemy, and added that the army was under strength and poorly equipped.
 The Hungarians, for their part, repeatedly begged the Germans to provide them with modern anti-tank weapons to supplement their obsolete 20mm and 37mm PAK36 guns, which were useless against T-34 tanks.

-After October 1942 each of the Light Divisions added a reconnaissance battalion formed from the newly organized Mobile Troops arm, which grouped together cavalry, motorised, cyclist and armoured units.
+After October 1942 each of the Light Divisions added a reconnaissance battalion formed from the newly organized Mobile Troops arm, which grouped together cavalry, motorized, cyclist and armored units.